Joble9012/Joble9012/README.md

 - Adjust operations based on foot traffic analysis.

 ## Reflection
 This project gave me hands-on experience applying a full data analytics workflow from start to finish, strengthening my skills in data generation, cleaning, visualization, and interpretation while also teaching me to think critically about real-world business problems.
-The most challenging—and rewarding—part was creating the synthetic dataset, as generating realistic daily sales that reflected seasonal demand, time-of-day peaks, and customer preferences required careful planning and iterative adjustments.
-This process not only simulated real-world business scenarios but also helped me appreciate the complexity behind seemingly simple sales data.
+The hardest but most rewarding part was creating the synthetic dataset.
+Making realistic daily sales that matched seasonal trends, busy times of day, and customer preferences took a lot of planning and trial and error.
+This not only mimicked real business situations but also showed me how complex sales data can really be.
 Through the project, I gained a deeper understanding of how data can inform strategic decisions in multi-location retail and developed stronger analytical intuition for spotting patterns, identifying growth opportunities, and recommending actionable solutions.
 Overall, the experience reinforced my ability to transform raw data into meaningful insights that drive business performance.

 ## Tech Stack
 `Python` `Pandas` `Tableau`